 - Data recall: With manual Accounts Payable, it’s up to employees to remember the specific, important information contained in an invoice.
 AP automation systems remove the reliance on memory by providing aggregated data that can be accessed quickly and easily.
 This accuracy goes a long towards lowering the cost of processing an invoice.

-- Ease of integration: When researching AP automation service providers, it’s critical to ensure that the new technology can integrate with your existing accounting and tax platforms, or any other platform that plays a role in the invoicing process.
+- Ease of integration: When researching AP automation service providers, it’s critical to ensure that the new technology can integrate with either your existing accounting and tax platforms or any other platform that plays a role in the invoicing process.
 By doing due diligence before pulling the trigger on an automation product, you avoid costly onboarding delays and having to reconfigure legacy systems.

-Digitalisation offers the benefit of positive impact across the entire invoice processing cycle:
+Digitalization offers the benefit of positive impact across the entire invoice processing cycle:

 - Mail management becomes easier (and faster).
 Do you know how many documents handled by companies are lost every year?
 About 7%, according to a study by Kodak Alaris.

 - It is no longer necessary to re-enter accounting information or run the risk of cascading errors and future disputes.

 - Validating documents is faster with streamlined workflows, adapted portals, electronic signatures, and secure access.

 - Pay cycles are shorter (to the great satisfaction of both suppliers and liquidity managers).